 Katie Spafford has had her ups and downs with psoriasis.
 She was diagnosed when she was just 3 years old, with plaques along her hairline and behind her ears.
-By high school, the patches spread to her joints, arms and face.
+By high school, the patches had spread to her joints, arms and face.
 “I looked like I had chickenpox,” she says.

-Spafford, who is now 26, had her first Stelara injection when she was 20.
+Spafford, now 26, had her first Stelara injection when she was 20.
 She says she saw 50 percent clearance “with the first shot,” and eventually 90 percent clearance.
 Still, she has some stubborn patches, especially in the original areas, on her scalp and behind her ears.

 Next up: smart goals

 Kurtz explains that in setting goals with a person, you can’t dictate what she should do.
 “You have to meet people where they are,” she says.
 “You find out about their ideas and beliefs and then find a middle ground.
 It’s not ‘What healthy thing should they do?’ but ‘What healthier thing are they most likely to do?’ ”

 Spafford told Kurtz that she wanted to be as healthy as possible to fight back against the stress of psoriasis, which she knew would make her current treatment more effective.
 In addition to her long-term goals, Spafford wanted to be as active as possible.
 “I told Amy I wanted to strive to have some goals [to live a healthier life], whether they were big or small.
 Just simple things,” Spafford says.

 First they tackled diet.
 “I used to eat fries all the time!”
 Spafford says.